AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Results

 After deployment, developers made continuous efforts to gauge AI safety concerns in the AI-based software.
 Regarding \ul{\textit{monitor model input and output}}, developers actively track content from both model inputs and outputs to detect any violations of AI safety.
 For example, P11 noted: ``\textit{get notification of every prompts that's been done to my model and I see the output as well}''.
 Moreover, continuous evaluation of the model’s reliability is conducted by periodically measuring key metrics.
 This allows practitioners to identify model behaviour drift and make necessary adjustments accordingly.

-Regarding \ul{\textit{collect users feedback regarding AI safety concerns}}, practitioners monitor product reviews across various channels, such as app store reviews, and sometimes conduct pre-release user tests.
-However, this subtheme received the lowest average score of 2.86, with 12.8\% of respondents never engaged in this practice.
-This suggests a relative lack of effort among AI developers in collecting user feedback on AI safety concerns.
+Regarding \ul{\textit{collect users' feedback regarding \mbox{AI failure risks}}}, practitioners monitor product reviews across various channels, such as app store reviews, and sometimes conduct pre-release user tests.
+However, this subtheme received the lowest average score of 2.86, with 12.8\% of respondents reporting that they never engaged in this practice.
+This suggests a relative lack of effort among AI developers in collecting user feedback on AI failures, partly because it is often perceived outside the typical scope of software engineering responsibilities.
+However, even among open-source developers who oversee entire projects, several mentioned releasing their software “as is” and only rarely revisiting user feedback

-\textbf{Theme 5: Relying on external parties and resources} describes developers' dependence on external components like models, datasets, and libraries for AI safety instead of addressing concerns themselves.
-In the subtheme \ul{\textit{Relying on companies to follow AI safety practice}}, developers often trust the reputation of the companies that deliver AI models.
+\textbf{Theme 5: Relying on external parties and resources} describes developers' dependence on external components like models, datasets, and libraries instead of addressing concerns themselves.
+In the subtheme of \ul{\textit{relying on companies to follow AI \mbox{failure prevention} practices}}, developers often trust the reputation of the companies from which they obtain AI models, datasets, and related services.
+For example, P1 noted ``\textit{A lot of people seem to go with Meta.
+You don't really need to think too much about the ethical side}''.
 This reliance also extends to company-provided workflows and development processes, such as automated data collection pipelines.

 Meanwhile, \ul{\textit{rely on external resources for model quality and content integrity}} reflects the dependence on popular models, libraries, and datasets.
+For example, P11 mentioned his trust in HuggingFace safetensor format by reflecting: ``\textit{you're bound to have less adversarial attacks compared to your open source ONNX or other formats}''.